udacity/ipnd-webcasts/README.md

-# Intro to Programming Nanodegree Office Hours
+# Intro to Programming Nanodegree Webcasts

 ## Description

-Summaries and transcripts of Intro to Programming Nanodegree office hours, which happen every Tuesday at 4pm Pacific Time.
+Summaries and transcripts of Intro to Programming Nanodegree Webcasts, which happen every Tuesday at 4pm Pacific Time.

 ## List